13 Reasons Why Your Dog Shakes (And What You Can Do About It)

 A dog can also learn to be afraid.

-There is also the so-called 'trained' fear.
-Many dog owners quite unconsciously raise their four-legged friend to be a fearful animal.
-When there are signs of fear, the protégé is often comforted by its owner.
-Attempts are made to calm and pet the upset dog trembling with fear.
+There is also so-called 'trained' fear.
+Many dog owners unconsciously train their four-legged friend to be fearful.
+When there are signs of fear, the owner often comforts their pet.
+Attempts are made to calm and stroke the dog, which is upset and trembling with fear.

 However, this reaction of the human makes the situation worse for his darling.
 With the caring affection, the dog owner signals to his companion that the fear has been justified.
 Unintentionally, the dog is only strengthened in his panic.